piyushgoell/Tibco-BusinessWorks/BusinessWorks/Applications/FTLWhisper/README.md

 1. **Publish Messages:**
     - Enter the channel name in the "Channel" input field.
-    - Optionally, check the "Should Publish" checkbox to indicate whether the message should be published.
+    - Check the "Should Publish" checkbox to indicate that the message should be published.
     - Enter the timeout in milliseconds in the "Timeout MSec" input field.
     - Enter the JWT token in the "JWT Token" input field.
     - Enter the request XML in the "Request XML" textarea.
     - Click the "Submit" button to publish the message.

 2. **Subscribe to Channels:**
-    - To subscribe to channels and receive messages, additional functionality needs to be implemented.
+    - Enter the channel name in the "Channel" input field.
+    - Leave the "Should Publish" checkbox unchecked to indicate subscribing to the channel.
+    - Enter the timeout in milliseconds in the "Timeout MSec" input field.
+    - Enter the JWT token in the "JWT Token" input field.
+    - Enter the request XML in the "Request XML" textarea.
+    - Click the "Submit" button to subscribe to the channel.

 ## Installation